 Deal with Obsessive Boyfriend and when to Give Up

-Edited by Karmeli B. Caldez, Anonymous, Eng, Lynn and 4 others
+Edited by Karmeli B. Caldez, Eng, Lynn, Alma and 3 others

 There is a thin line between being cutely possessive and being annoyingly obsessive.
 Possessiveness happens when you don't want to share your partner (and who does?).
 That is, you don't like having other people wanting or crushing on your partner, you don't like seeing him or her dancing with another person other than you, etc. On the other hand, obsession is when you don't want to spend even one minute without your partner.
 You call him to check up on him every five minutes, even when you know he's at work, his Facebook page becomes your homepage and you stalk through all his comments, messages and timeline posts.
 There's a span of time when some of this may actually seem cute and romantic, but when it becomes excessive, it gets too creepy.